 Are Online Tests Valid?

+If you want to know how to find out your IQ, you might think that it is as easy as asking the internet.
 It's easy to find a test that claims to give you your IQ score -- there are hundreds of tests online and available through social media that can provide you with an IQ score.
 However, these tests are usually unreliable.
 For example, your score may be calculated in relation to how quickly you finish the test, so you might get an extremely high score just by rushing through them.
 Mensa, a society for gifted and intelligent individuals, grants membership based on intelligence evaluation tests, including IQ tests, but accepts no online scores: the society offers an online test, but considers it only as a practice test.
 If you take an online IQ test, take your results with a grain of salt.